 It’s simply because every beat making software needs a certain amount of time to master it.
 If you get to that, you will be able to make any kind of beats that you want.
-This means that there isn’t ONE BEST music production software.
+This means that there is not ONE BEST music maker software.

 Well, that’s from a perspective of someone who’s been in beat making for a while.

 So what about the beginners who are just starting out?